We’re working with WWF and UnionBank of the Philippines to improve traceability and sustainable fishing.

 The first version of the Tracey app is scheduled to have its pilot in the areas of Bicol and Mindoro, Philippines.

-The solution is transferable to other industries where supply chains can benefit from incentivising actors for better data collection and dissemination, resulting not only in better traceability in the first mile but also improved livelihoods of actors like farmers and fisherfolk.
+The solution is transferable to other industries where supply chains can benefit from incentivising actors for better data collection and dissemination, resulting in better traceability in the first mile and improved livelihoods of actors like farmers and fisherfolk.
 Please get in touch if you’d like to hear more about the solution.

 Read our Tracey whitepaper for further details about the solution and the project.